s4m1nd/straycat/README.md

 ## The minimal PoC

 There are a few differences between the original exploit and this one.
 I didn't use the TINYSHELL backdoor so no C2 involved.
-I just used a simple shellcode to spawn a shell to try the process injection technique against Junos OS routers in an attempt to find a way to log such activity.
+Instead I used a simple shellcode to spawn a shell to play with the process injection technique against Junos OS routers in an attempt to find a way to log such activity.

+### Why only the process injection?

+I feel that attempting to detect tinyshell and command and control behaviour could be easily swapped with something else instead.
+So I feel the initial exploitation vectors are more promising for stronger detection but unfortunately harder to to detect.

 ### FreeBSD shellcode